integr8ly/example-customisations/README.md

 # Example Customisations of an Integreatly cluster

+NOTE: Customisations are only possible in an Integreatly cluster running on OpenShift Container Platform.

 ## Running examples

 To run an example customisation you need an exiting OpenShift cluster with integreatly installed.